keboola/connection-docs/tutorial/write/gooddata.md

 This will give you the same chart we produced in the [Tableau Example](/tutorial/write/).

-The tutorial on writing data to GoodData BI platform using KBC ends here.
+The tutorial on writing data to GoodData BI platform using Keboola Connection ends here.
 Continue to [Setting up Automation](/tutorial/automate/).